ludwink/rust-backend/README.md

 ### Testing the Server

 Once running, you can test the different endpoints in the same way as in the previous versions.

+## 5. Database Integration with bb8 and tokio-postgres for Asynchronous Connections

+This implementation introduces asynchronous database connectivity using bb8 (a connection pool) and tokio-postgres (for non-blocking PostgreSQL operations).
+This allows the server to efficiently handle multiple database connections concurrently without blocking the main thread, improving scalability and performance.

+Key features of this implementation:

+- Uses bb8 for managing the connection pool.
+- Uses tokio-postgres for asynchronous database operations (e.g., SELECT, INSERT).
+- Maintains the asynchronous architecture with Tokio.
+- Handles concurrent database connections efficiently, optimizing performance.